 Let Sax describe them: "The very things that made these places economic disaster areas—isolation, rugged landscapes, small-scale agriculture, and traditionalism—identified them as ideal destinations for urban visitors seeking a change of pace and place."
 The broader administrative aim of the system, explains Sax, is twofold, to protect the natural resources of the area against further deterioration and to revitalize the towns of the area as part of an effort to preserve traditional ways of life.

 These are not parks in the U.S. style.
 The French would not buy up, say, White County and put in a parking lot and "Please Don't Feed the Rednecks" signs.
 Instead, the tactic is to offer modest subsidies whose targets vary from place to place but whose aim is to alter economics back in favor of traditional occupations.
 In one county such subsidy might take the form of a grant to restore a small town hotel, both to add to its tourism amenities and to provide useful work for local craftspeople.
-(The French pay for the repair of thatched-roof cottages in one region, and in the process give locals places to live, sustain a centuries-old craft, and give tourists something to gawk at.)
+The French pay for the repair of, say, thatched-roof cottages, and in the process give locals places to live while sustaining a centuries-old craft, and give tourists something to gawk at.